abrar2030/QuantumAlpha/infrastructure/README.md

-# QuantumAlpha Enhanced Infrastructure
+# QuantumAlpha Infrastructure

 ## Overview

-This repository contains a comprehensively enhanced infrastructure directory for QuantumAlpha, designed to meet financial industry standards with robust security and compliance features.
+This repository contains a comprehensive infrastructure directory for QuantumAlpha, designed to meet financial industry standards with robust security and compliance features.
 The infrastructure has been upgraded to comply with SOX, PCI DSS, and GLBA regulations while maintaining high performance and scalability.

 ## 🔒 Security & Compliance Features